wmrsp/bluebillywig-youtube-importer/README.md

 print_r($import_results);
 ```

 This will extract the video's url from each of the json files and pass it onto the Blue Billywig API, who in turn will import the video into the VMS.
-When it is all set and done the import results will be returned and saved in a log file in the logs folder.
+When it is all set and done the import results will be returned and saved in a log file in the logs folder `../vendor/wmrsp/bluebillywig-youtube-importer/logs`.

+With every successful import, the corresponding json file will be removed from the downloads folder.
+However, the log files will not be removed.
+These may be used for later reference.

 Please do keep in mind that, in order to prevent overloading the Blue Billywig API, there is a timeout of 30 seconds between the import of each video.